-- People and staff were involved in the running of the service and fully understood and took into account people's protected characteristics. - Team meetings took place where staff were encouraged to discuss their views about the home.
-People were involved in discussions about the home and how they wanted to live their lives while living at Salisbury Terrace. - Staff told us they tried to encourage people to do things for themselves or to be involved as much as possible in their daily care and the running of the home.
+- People and staff were involved in the running of the service.
+The provider fully understood and took into account people's protected characteristics. - Team meetings took place where staff were encouraged to discuss their views about the service.
+People were involved in discussions about their placements, daily lives and what they wanted to do. - Staff told us they tried to encourage people to do things for themselves.
+We observed 1 person helping staff prepare and cook their evening meal and they told us about their day and what plans they had for the week.

-Continuous learning and improving care; Working in partnership with others reached out to other professionals when needed.
+Continuous learning and improving care; Working in partnership with others

-- The provider had created a learning culture at the service which improved the care people received. - The provider worked in partnership with others such as the GP and internal specialist team and had
+- The provider had created a learning culture at the service which improved the care people received. - The provider worked in partnership with others, and had reached out to other professionals when needed.